Winter service is an important part of Transport for Buckinghamshire's (TfB) maintenance work. It involves:

 Unclassified roads serving communities of 200 dwellings or more and unclassified roads with a gradient of 10% or less

 We may also salt cycle ways and footways in main shopping areas and other key pedestrian and cycle facilities.
-In general, the secondary salting network will be treated after the formation of ice or fall of snow in accordance with the Operational Plan.
+The secondary salting network will be treated after the formation of ice or fall of snow in accordance with the Operational Plan.

 Weather warnings from the Met Office